fieldtrip/website/tutorial.md

 tags: [tutorial]
 ---

-# Table of contents
-{:.no_toc}

-* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Overview of all tutorials

 The tutorials contain background on the different analysis methods and include code that you can copy-and-paste in MATLAB to walk through the different analysis options.
 The [frequently asked questions](/faq) and [example scripts](/example) are other forms of documentation.